josh-minch/smart-portal/README.md

 # Smart Portal using 96Boards

-Communicate, feed, and play with your pet while away from home.
+Monitor and play with your pet while away from home.

 ## Table of Contents
 - [1) Hardware](#1-hardware)